Paul-Reed/My-Scripts/README.md

 ## MQTT-Daemon

-This is a init file to start/stop/restart the phpmqtt.php script, which is required to enable emonmcms to subscribe to MQTT topics.
+This is a [init file][test] to start/stop/restart the phpmqtt.php script, which is required to enable emonmcms to subscribe to MQTT topics.

 ####Obtain the init script